Zanderthegreat12/UW-Roomie/README.md

     - This isn't currently centralized in our code
   7. Install ExpoGo on phone to use app
   8. Nagivate to the frontend folder of this Repo from the Command Prompt (on local machine)
-  9. Run "npm install expo"
+  9. Run "npm install expo" (in frontend folder)
-  10. Run "npx expo start"
+  10. To run code in devlopement environemnt, run "npx expo start" (in frontend folder)
-  11. Scan QR code on computer from within ExpoGo app
+  11. Scan QR code on computer from within ExpoGo app (to view screens on phone)

 --The current Use Cases that are functional are Filing out the survery and Finding Matches--